 Table of Contents

-Cronus and Uranus
+Cronus Attacks Uranus

 Cronus and the Golden Age

 Cronus’ reign was a plentiful one.
-Although humans already existed, they were primitive beings who lived in tribes.
+Although humans had already been created, they were primitive beings who lived in tribes.
 Peace and harmony were the foremost markers of the rule of Cronus in a time where there was no society, art, government, or wars.
 The golden age is known as the greatest of all human eras, where gods walked on earth among men, and life was teeming and peaceful.
 And it was ruled over by Cronus.

 Cronus in Modern Times

-In Rick Riordan’s saga Percy Jackson and the Olympians, Cronus tries to return from Tartarus to declare war once again to the gods with the help of a group of demigods.
+In Rick Riordan’s saga Percy Jackson and the Olympians, Cronus tries to return from Tartarus to declare war once again on the gods with the help of a group of demigods.
 In the series Sailor Moon, Sailor Saturn has the powers of Cronus/Saturn and his connection to the harvests.

 Although he is seen as one the greatest antagonists of Greek mythology, the King of the Titans may not have been that bad after all.
 With the most prosperous times in human history ascribed to his reign, Cronus seems to have been a benevolent ruler at one stage in time.
 His role as the usurper of power against Uranus and later as the antagonist against whom Zeus fought makes him one of the most important characters of Greek mythology.